pecheylauren02/mysql-readme/README.md

 ![Companies without current employees Screenshot](docs/images/unemployed_results.png)

+#### **Explanation**:

-Explanation: The query was intended to retrieve the names of departments that currently have no employees.
+The query was intended to retrieve the names of departments that currently have no employees.
 It works by selecting all department names from the DEPT table where the department number (DEPTNO) does not appear in the list of department numbers from the EMP table.

+#### **Analysis of Results**:

-However, the query returned no results because every department in the DEPT table has at least one employee in the EMP table.
+The query returned no results because every department in the DEPT table has at least one employee in the EMP table.
 In other words, all department numbers in the DEPT table were present in the EMP table, so the NOT IN condition did not find any matching rows.

 5. List the department number, average salary, and number/count of employees of each department:
-- SELECT DEPTNO, AVG(SAL) AS Average_Salary, COUNT(*) AS Employee_Count
-- FROM EMP
-- GROUP BY DEPTNO;

 ![Average Salary Screenshot](docs/images/average_salary.png)

+#### **Explanation:**
+This query retrieves the department number (`DEPTNO`), the average salary (`AVG(SAL)`) for employees in each department, and the total number of employees (`COUNT(*)`) in each department.
+The query uses the `GROUP BY` clause to group the data by department number (`DEPTNO`), calculating the aggregate functions `AVG()` for the average salary and `COUNT()` for the number of employees per department.

+The query is structured as follows:

+- **DEPTNO:** The department number from the `EMP` table, which is used to group the employees into their respective departments.
+- **AVG(SAL):** Calculates the average salary of employees within each department.
+- **COUNT(*):** Counts the total number of employees in each department.
+- **GROUP BY DEPTNO:** Groups the results by department number to calculate the aggregates for each department.

+## Analysis of Results:

+- **Department Number:** The query successfully retrieves the department numbers and associates them with the corresponding salary data and employee count.
+- **Average Salary:** The `AVG(SAL)` function correctly calculates the average salary for each department, based on the employees assigned to that department.
+This helps in understanding the pay distribution within each department.
+- **Employee Count:** The `COUNT(*)` function returns the number of employees in each department.
+This provides insight into the size of each department and the distribution of the workforce.